runemadsen/github-oauth/README.md

     end

 The main route checks whether we have a token saved in the database.
 If not, it redirects to Github for the user to authorize the application.
-The user is then returned to the /oauth path (specificed via the callback_url in the Github application settings), get the token using the code parameter, and save the token in a session variable.
+The user is then returned to the /oauth path (specificed via the callback_url in the Github application settings), gets the token with the code parameter, and saves the token in a session variable.

 If needed you can specify a specific scope for the authenticating user: